SeanScheetz/MicroLanguageCompiler/README.md

 Placeholder for now.
-Will show Grammar eventually.
+Will update eventually.

-All code is done by me so far.